Merzasphor/MWSE/docs/source/lua/type/tes3reference.rst

 `stackSize`_ (`number`_)
     Access to the size of a stack, if the reference represents one or more items.

+`supportsLuaData`_ (`boolean`_)
+    If true, references of this object can store temporary or persistent lua data.

+`supportsLuaData`_ (`boolean`_)
+    If true, this reference can store temporary or persistent lua data.

+`tempData`_ (`table`_)
+    As with the data field, a generic lua table that data can be written to.
+No information in this table will persist into saves.
+For item references, this is the same table as on the tes3itemData structure.

 .. toctree::
     :hidden: